 There are a number of things that can go wrong on a surf trip: dysentery, flat spells, staph infections—the list goes on.
 But there’s nothing more disheartening than opening up your board bag upon arrival only to find that your boards have fallen victim to baggage handler malpractice.
 With the sadistic approach the airlines take to transporting your boards, you’ll need every tool at your disposal to ensure that they arrive safely and in one piece.
+Here are five tips on how to pack your board bag.

 The most ingenious inventions are often the most simple.
 Before you begin packing your board bag, head down to your local hardware store to pick up some foam tubing.
 Grab a few feet more than the length of the boards you’re packing.
 With a razor blade, cut down the middle from the bottom of the tubing towards the top, stopping a few inches before you get to the top.
 Take the tubing and secure the uncut end to the nose of your board and grip the open two ends to the rails of your board.
 The rails of your board can now stand up against just about anything the airlines throw at them.